Lincoln Capitols

 The Lincoln Capitols were a professional indoor football team that played their home games at Pershing Auditorium in Lincoln, Nebraska, United States.
 They originally planned on becoming the Nebraska Knockout, but the name was scrapped.
 From 1999 to 2000, they were the Lincoln Lightning of the original Indoor Football League before the IFL was bought out.
 The Lightning then played in the Arena Football's farm league during the 2001 season, before leaving the league and joining the National Indoor Football League as the Capitols.

+Lincoln had minimal success for most of the team's history, despite being successful in the regular season.
+They are the only team to lose in two shutouts, a rarity in the NIFL.

-During their four-year run, the franchise's most prominent player was a former Nebraska Cornhusker running back named Damon Benning and the franchise's owner was Andrew Cheesman.
-In 2005 through 2006 they had 3 standout players, Nate Jacks from Atlanta, Ga, a graduate from Clinton High School, Mike Carrawell from St. Louis, MO and Brian Guthrie from National City,CA (San Jose State)The trio with Coach Chris Simpson, brought the key players in to play many roles.
-Brian Guthrie came in as a DB/LB/RB and later played for the Wyoming Cavalry (2007-2008).
+During their 2001-2005 run, the franchise's most prominent player was a former Nebraska Cornhusker running back named Damon Benning and the franchise's owner was Andrew Cheesman.
+In 2006 the Capitols hired EX-NFL player Chris Simpson, who assembled a promising roster.
+He signed standout players Nate Jacks from Atlanta, Mike Carrawell from St. Louis, Abdul Rasheed (All American Triple Jumper from TCU), Brian Guthrie from National City (San Jose State) and James Easterling (Texas Tech).
+Coach Chris Simpson brought these key players in to play many roles.
+Brian Guthrie came in as a DB/LB/RB and later played for the IFL Wyoming Cavalry (2007–2008).
+Rasheed came in as a DB/WR.
+Easterling came in as a candidate for the starting RB/KR position.
 Mike was an All-American slot receiver from Quincy University and Nate was a shutdown corner back from KU.

-This team in Lincoln has been a pushover for most of the team's history, despite being successful in the regular season.
-They are the only team to lose in two shutouts, a rarity in the NIFL.

-The league, hoping to kill off their APFL competition and make the Capitols better, talked with the St. Joseph Explorers of the APFL and interested them in merging with the Lincoln Capitols and becoming the St. Joseph Storm.
-The team was still bad and was later bought by the league and made a traveling team.
+During the 2006 season, The NIFL, hoping to kill off their APFL competition and make the Capitols better, talked with the St. Joseph Explorers of the APFL and interested them in merging with the Lincoln Capitols and becoming the St. Joseph Storm.
+The team was still declined and was later bought by the league and made a traveling team.
 The end result was prospective owners saw NIFL as a league to avoid which was a major factor in the league's problems in 2007.